 Protect your pets.
 If you have inside pets or the kids will be outside around the dog, lock up your pets for their own protection.
 Some children are afraid of dogs and some kids do not know how to treat pets properly.
 “It’s not fair to your animal to have a piece of cake shoved up its nose,” says Diane Smith, mom of two.

 Last-minute preparation hints.
-The day before the party, grab a shoebox and put your camera, batteries, the cake knife, matches, a permanent marker, pen and paper, and scotch tape in it.
+The day before the party, grab a shoebox and put your camera, batteries, (film, if necessary), the cake knife, matches, a permanent marker, pen and paper, and scotch tape in it.

 Put the children’s names on drinking cups with a permanent marker.
 Have a list of all the attendees so the helper parent can write down the name of the gift when your child opens it.